Baby Trend Navigator Review

 The Navigator is hard to put together and took us over 15 minutes to assemble.
 The user manual is poor, and it requires two different tools to complete.
 The front wheels are particularly complicated, and we wonder why more of it doesn't come pre-assembled.
 The manual directions are too simplified, and the illustrations are not very useful.

-The Navigator earned a 7 of 10 for maneuverability.
-The Baby Trend Expedition Double earned an 8.
-While the Navigator has air-filled rubber tires, the four-wheel design and larger size hurt its turning capabilities.
+The Navigator has air-filled rubber tires, the four-wheel design and larger size hurt its turning capabilities.

 This stroller is really wide, and we had trouble fitting it through a 32-inch doorway.
 It handles okay, but it isn't as nice as the three-wheeled Baby Trend Expedition Double, and the wider width causes trouble in tighter turns and crowded spaces.
 It is relatively easy to push over the grass and the gravel, but turning on these surfaces is harder than all the other jogging style options in this review.
 The front wheels will lock in place with the flip of a switch, which helps over uneven terrain and jogging, but it doesn't improve turning which is the real problem here.

 The Navigator has a stationary handlebar and two-wheel front shocks.
-The sling style seat and padded seat bottom will provide some comfort for passengers, but all-wheel suspension is ideal for comfort, and we think all joggers should have it.
+The sling-style seat and padded seat bottom will provide some comfort for passengers, but the all-wheel suspension is ideal for comfort, and we think all joggers should have it.
 This stroller probably isn't the most comfortable ride for passengers or pushers.

 Weight and Folded Size